nikb-de/SimpleDataLake/README.md

 This layer consists of 5 json files.
 These files expected to be filled before data processing and docker starting.
 Check [README](sourceData/README.md) for information

 ## Bronze layer
-This layer consists of 5 ORC "tables".
+This layer consists of 5 ORC "tables" and represents raw storage.
 [Source code](pysparkJobs/bronze/BronzeEtl.py) for it's filling.
 To run data pipeline job do:
+Each table partitioned by "ctl_loading" field, which is a technical identifier for data load.
 ```bash
 docker exec -it pyspark-etl /bin/bash
 ```